kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Manager resources](./assets/traces-resources.drawio.svg)

 1. Telemetry Manager watches all TracePipeline resources and related Secrets.
 2. Furthermore, Telemetry Manager takes care of the full lifecycle of the OTel Collector Deployment itself.
-Only if there is a TracePipeline defined, the collector is deployed.
+Only if you defined a TracePipeline, the collector is deployed.
 3. Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
 4. Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.